MirrorNetworking/Mirror/docs/General/WhyTCP.md

 These are great features that make it very easy for programmers to work with TCP, but they come at a cost:  Latency.

 Suppose an object is moving from point a to b to c.
 The server sends 3 messages: move to a, b, c.
-Suppose b gets lost (wify drops a lot of packages for example) and c arrives fine.
+Suppose b gets lost (wifi drops a lot of packets for example) and c arrives fine.
 We could skip b and move towards c instead,  but we can't because the operating system won't give us c until b is retransmited.

 For this reason, AAA studios consistently prefer UDP for fast paced action games.